Sreeranjini Kodampally

-Early life and education
+Life and education

 Kodamapally is the daughter of Kodamapally Appukuttan Pillai, a retired teacher and Smt.
 Ambika Devi, both musicians.
 Her grandfather, the late Kodampally Gopala Pillai, was a musician who belonged to the Tanjore Tradition of Carnatic.
 Her brother Kodampally Gopakumar is a violinist from Kerala.

 Kodamapally has completed her BA, MA and MPhil in music with 1st rank.
 In 2014 she is studying for a PhD in music under the guidance of B M Jayashree from the University of Bangalore.
 She is a student of Sangita Kalaacharya Smt Neela Ramgopal, Palkulangara Ambika Devi, Ashtaman Pillai and Violin Vidushi smt.
 T H Lalitha of AIR Calicut.